jutunen/Paydown.js/README.md

     [ date, interest rate, installment, principal reduction, interest, remaining principal ]

-### Debug printing
+### Debug logging

-Debug printing can be enabled by setting init_data object property debug_printing to true.
+Debug logging can be enabled by setting init_data object property *debug_logging* to *true*.

-Debug prints shall be printed to an array, if Paydown.calculate method is provided with an array as its 4rd argument.
+Debug data shall be logged to an array, if Paydown.calculate method is provided with an array as its 4th argument.

-Debug prints shall be printed via console.log, if Paydown.calculate method is not provided with an array as its 4rd argument.
+Debug data shall be logged via console.log, if Paydown.calculate method is not provided with an array as its 4th argument.

 ## To Do
 - more tests